-Clinical Teaching Methods: There are a variety of teaching methods that may be applied in the clinical setting.
+There are a variety of teaching methods that may be applied in the clinical setting.
 The following methods are commonly used and may be modified as needed by preceptors.
-Below you will find some common teaching problems and practical tips for effective clinical teaching.

-This is student directed learning.
-Student takes a more active role by presenting analyzing, reasoning, questioning, and follow up on identified needs of a patient encounter.
+This method is student-centered, active learning.
+The student takes a more active role by presenting analyzing, reasoning, questioning, and follow up on identified needs of a patient encounter.
 The preceptor takes the role of facilitator and consultant while encouraging critical thinking.
-This method if best for 2nd and 3rd semester students.
+This method is best for second and third semester students.

 Summarize: Student provides brief, concise summary of history and findings.